nmattei/cmps3140/index.md

 At the conclusion of this course students will be able to:
 * Define and intelligent agent and be able to identify the different environmental factors at play in the design of an agent.
 * Be able to describe when and how to use search techniques including uninformed search and heuristic search.
-* Be able to define the nature of information in an adversarial environment.
+* Define the nature of information in an adversarial environment.
-* Be able to define and use one or more forms of logical entailment and resolution to solve problems.
+* Define and use one or more forms of logical entailment and resolution to solve problems.
 *   Build an autonomous agent that efficiently makes decisions in fully informed, partially observable, and adversarial environments.
 *   Build an autonomous agent that is able to draw inferences in uncertain environments and optimize actions for arbitrary reward structures.